Posted by Robert Half on 03 May 2016

 One school of thought advocates focusing on outcomes – such as customer satisfaction – instead of activity, such as number of calls made in a day.
 But some roles may find outcomes tricky to measure and managers may settle into measuring widgets again.

-Performance management instead of performance appraisal
+Performance management instead of performance appraisals

 Enter the quarterly performance appraisal.
 A more bite-sized version of its predecessor, companies like IBM are increasingly adopting these more frequent – but shorter – feedback sessions.
 The company’s Checkpoint allows employees to set shorter-term goals with managers providing feedback every quarter.